TMisiukiewicz/discussions-and-proposals/proposals/0000-implement-config-plugins.md

 The mods can be also are appended to the mods object of the configuration.
 This section varies from the other parts of the configuration as it is not serialized after the initial reading.
 It's possible to utilize it to execute operations while generating code.
 In general, creating custom plugins with mod functions are simpler to work with, so it's recommended to use it instead of using `mods` object in `app.json`.

 ### `prebuild` command
-Additionally, React Native CLI would have a couple of new commands, similar to `prebuild` known from Expo CLI.
+**Additionally, React Native CLI would have a couple of new commands, similar to `prebuild` known from Expo CLI**.
 The method applying config plugins into native code would run with the commands mentioned above, but, `prebuild` command would additionally add the native files into repository to make sure developers can safely make any manual changes in native folders.
 If there is a need of prebuilding only one of the platforms, it would be possible to use `prebuild-android` and `prebuild-ios` commands.
 Prebuild would run all config plugins to apply all of the necessary changes.
 There should also be a possibility of using `--clean` flag with prebuild to install fresh copy of native directories and apply all config plugins.
 It should be used only if there are no manual changes made to native files.

 ### Library development

 These changes would possibly also affect libraries development and allow maintainers to use this API within libraries.
-Based on the [Expo tutorial](https://docs.expo.dev/modules/config-plugin-and-native-module-tutorial/), we could add support for `app.plugin.js` file for libraries and then declare them under `"plugins"` property in `app.json` the same way Expo is doing that with their libraries:
+Based on the [Expo tutorial](https://docs.expo.dev/modules/config-plugin-and-native-module-tutorial/), **we could add support for `app.plugin.js` file for libraries and then declare them under `"plugins"` property in `app.json` the same way Expo is doing that with their libraries**:
 ```diff
 {
     "name": "MyTestApp",